jsten07/countYourBirds/README.md

 - python API for using mattermost
 - set up the raspberry pi at the balcony to produce first videos (using motion)
 - send an email or mattermost message if there was a bird recognition
+- think about infrared recognition because by camera it is very energy consuming